Meta-reinforcement learning with minimum attention: Main Results and Discussion

 In regards to specific metrics, 1) average feedback norm: during evaluation, we run the trained agent for 10 evaluation episodes and average $|| \partial u / \partial x ||^2$ per step, 2) average feedforward norm: define as the averaged $|| \partial u / \partial t ||^2$ over 10 evaluation episodes, 3) average energy: define total sum $|| u^2 ||$ per step as $``$control cost$"$.
 Their time courses are shown in Figure \ref{time_profile_half_cheetah}.
-Heatmaps of the Jacobian norm (Figure \ref{heatmap_feedback}, \ref{fig:hopper_heatmap}, \ref{fig:walker2d_heatmap}, \ref{fig:humanoid_heatmap}) and jerk norm (Figure \ref{heatmap_feedforward}, \ref{fig:hopper_heatmap_jerk}, \ref{fig:walker2d_heatmap_jerk}, \ref{fig:humanoid_heatmap_jerk}) between the baselines are shown to qualitatively judge the impact of minimum attention regularization.\\
+Heatmaps of the feedback (Figure \ref{heatmap_feedback}, \ref{fig:hopper_heatmap}, \ref{fig:walker2d_heatmap}, \ref{fig:humanoid_heatmap}) and feedforward (Figure \ref{heatmap_feedforward}, \ref{fig:hopper_heatmap_jerk}, \ref{fig:walker2d_heatmap_jerk}, \ref{fig:humanoid_heatmap_jerk}) between the baselines are shown to qualitatively judge the impact of minimum attention regularization.

 In the meta-testing, experiments focus on out-of-distribution tasks and fast adaptation during meta-loop test time evaluation.
 For each of these experiments, we note the total reward, standard deviation between runs, average feedback norm, average feedforward norm, and average used energy.
 With the meta-trained agent, we have evaluated the impact of minimum attention regularization on the learning process by conducting qualitative analysis by visualizing policy sensitivity across different observation of the state with a specific dimension of the environment.
 The goal is to pick the dimensions that are critical for their respective locomotion and balance challenges.
 Specifically, we have picked Half-Cheetah, and three projections are plotted by heatmap: Torso height versus forward velocity, Forward velocity versus vertical velocity, and Forward velocity versus angular velocity.
 Similarly, the projected dimensions for other agents are specified in Appendix A.